kasey-purvor/CV-Software-Developer/README.md

 - **Adaptable**
 	* Whether tackling new concepts or familiar problems, I approach everything with the same pragmatism and logic seen throughout my career.
 In one unconventional project I was tasked with identifying the source of contamination in a products hydraulic oil.
 It required me to learn a great deal about microscopy, elemental compositions and other unfamiliar concepts.
 Ending in a hiring an electron microscope at Surrey University.
 In the end I identified the contaminant to be Aluminium Oxide, a common manufacturing grit. | <a href='https://github.com/kasey-purvor/CV-Software-Developer/blob/main/engineering_portfolio.md#contamination-study'> ***Contamination Study***  </a> |
  - **Team Player**
 	* During the many group software projects I completed at Makers team-working was vital.
 Knowing when to take a leadership role, be a motivator or to just ensuring I pulled my weight.
 In one instance, when dissonance grew between members of my group.
-I had to deploy the diplomacy I learned through my experiences to prevent passive aggression turing active and to see the project over the line.
+I had to deploy the conflict management I learned through my experiences to prevent passive aggression turing active and to see the project over the line.
 	* At university I undertook a highly challenging project involving the research, design and building of a plasma surface modification device that have never been done before.
 An enormous amount of research was performed, and due to delays in acquiring the expensive hardware required, we had to design everything without the ability to test until the last weeks of term.
 The project tested our team-working ability almost to breaking point at times, and was a fantastic experience to be a part of a truly cutting edge and novel experience - which succesfully acheived the project goals.|<a href='https://github.com/kasey-purvor/CV-Software-Developer/blob/main/engineering_portfolio.md#university-group-project'>***University Group Project*** </a>|
  - **Attention To Detail**
 	* Having worked in an industry where products are designed to within 1/1000th of millimeter, an eye for details is a core attirbute of mine.
 During the design of a geared safety mechanism that had to allow movement without breaking.
 I was tasked with determining the optimal profile and size of the gears.
 Many thousands of simulations were carried out over several months, as well as countless material properties studies and manufacturer discussions.
 In the end my design was accepted and the project went ahead.   |<a href='https://github.com/kasey-purvor/CV-Software-Developer/blob/main/engineering_portfolio.md#safety-mechanism'>***Safety Mechanism*** </a> |